Code of Community Standards

 - When a student is found responsible of any violation of the College's policies on alcohol misconduct or illegal drugs;

-- When a student is involved in a student conduct violation that could result in suspension or expulsion from the College;
+- When a student is involved in a community standards violation that could result in suspension or expulsion from the College;

 - When a student is facing a medical or psychological emergency; or

-- In the judgment of the Vice President for Student Life and Dean of Students, Associate Dean of Students, or Director of Residential Life notification may be to the benefit of the health and well-being of the student.
+- In the judgment of the Vice President for Student Life and Dean of Students, or Director of Residential Life notification may be to the benefit of the health and well-being of the student.

-Disciplinary Records are maintained by the Office of the Vice President for Student Life and Dean of Students, Associate Dean of Students and/or Director of Residential Life and are maintained as follows:
+Disciplinary Records are maintained by the Office of the Vice President for Student Life and Dean of Students, and Director of Residential Life and are maintained as follows:

 - Records of suspension and/or dismissal from the College will be maintained permanently;